burlachenkok/exploring-python3/python3-note.md

 9. The boolean literals are named as `true`, and `false` in C++.
 However, in Python, they are named as `True`, or `False`.
 The underlying type `bool` has the same typing both in C++ and in Python.

-10. In C and in C++ you can implicitly cast expression in conditions to bool or integer type.
+10. In C and C++ you can implicitly cast expressions in conditions to bool or integer type.
 In Python the following expressions are considered `False`: `None`, `0`, `empty sequence`, `False`.

-11. Python uses `.` to separate packages/subpackage/class like C#, and Java, while C++ uses the namespace resolution operator `::`.
+11. Python uses `.` to separate packages/subpackage/classes like C#, and Java, while C++ uses the namespace resolution operator `::`.

 12. In Python (and in Perl) there is no such term as function overloading, while C++ provides function overloading.